 Now is a good time to discuss comfort.
 20 miles into the ride and I had no complaints in this department.
 The Selle Italia X3 Boost is a fairly cheap saddle but I have to admit, my behind was very happy!
 No numbness or discomfort on the sit bones.
 The riding position is comfortable and the flared drop handlebar felt very nice indeed.

 Trail mode on steeper climbs

-The next 15 miles was much hillier, and I used Trail mode a lot more.
-On the occasional 8-10% gradient, Trail mode makes it feel like you’re cycling uphill in an easier gear, and the legs don’t tier or get the lactic acid burn.
-You’re still feel like you’re working though, it just feels that little bit easier.
+The next 15 miles were much hillier, and I used Trail mode a lot more.
+On the occasional 8-10% gradient, Trail mode makes it feel like you’re cycling uphill in an easier gear, and the legs don’t tire or get the lactic acid burn.
+You still feel like you’re working though, it just feels that little bit easier.

 Test ride conclusion